aelatgt/three-web-layer/README.md

 # three-web-layer
 A handy tool for rendering DOM layouts in three.js, built on html2canvas

+## Motivation

+The goal of this project is to leverage the power of the 2D web for layout and design of content presented in a 3D environment.

 ## DEMO

 [TodoMVC running in WebGL!
 Built with Vuejs, JSX, and WebLayer3D](http://argonjs.github.io/three-web-layer/)